 CSCI 495 Research and Development I

 CSCI 496 Research and Development II

 CSCI 241: Discrete Mathematics.
 3 hours.

-This course includes propositional logic, induction and recursion, number theory, set theory, relations and functions, graphs and trees and permutations and combinations.
+This course includes propositional logic, induction and recursion, number theory, set theory, relations and functions, graphs and trees, and permutations and combinations.
 Same as MATH 241.

 CSCI 251: Introduction to Computer Science.
 4 hours.

-An introduction of various areas of computer science.
+An introduction to various areas of computer science.
 A major component is programming design and development using JAVA.
 A disciplined approach to problem solving methods and algorithm development will be stressed using top-down design and stepwise refinement.
 Topics included are syntax and semantics, I/O, control structures, subroutines and modularity, data types and fundamental algorithms.
 Also discussed are the ethics of computing.

 CSCI 261: Data Structures.
 4 hours.

 An in-depth study of data structures, including arrays, records, stacks, queues, lists, trees, heaps and hash tables.
-The study includes the definition, specification and implementation of these structures, as well as examples of their uses.
+The study includes the definition, specification, and implementation of these structures, as well as examples of their uses.
 Also included is an introduction to the internal representation of information.